Las Vegas newspapers batting in courts over operations pact

 The Sun accuses the Review-Journal of wanting to silence local competition and undercut criticism of Adelson's business and political activities.

-Adelson is the multi-billionaire owner of Las Vegas Sands and a top Republican party donor.
+Adelson is the multi-billionaire chairman and chief executive of Las Vegas Sands and a top Republican party donor.

 The Sun also is suing the Review-Journal in Nevada state court.